EclesioMeloJunior/face-recognition-node/README.md

 # face-recognition-node
-This app use google custom search engine to do some face recognition and tweet about it!
+This app use google custom search engine to find an image Use IBM Cloud Image Recognition to estimate age of face on the image Use Twiitter integration to tweet about it!